 Construction costs (including landscaping, construction and fit out)

 Overrun (funded from Council reserves)

 During the project there was a product failure of roofing panels and cladding replacement.
 The Council sought and received compensation for this through an insurance claim.
-Details of that claim are subject to commercial confidentiality and cannot be revealed.
-However, CEO Angela Oosthuizen said ‘the insurance settlement Council received fairly recognised the impact the product failure had on the build and the project.
-The Council is satisfied that the end result was acceptable covered the costs to the ratepayer created by the product failure.’
+Council believes the insurance settlement fairly recognised the impact the product failure had on the build and the project.
+The Council is satisfied that the end result was acceptable and covered the costs to the ratepayer created by the product failure.